 I find that a layer of frosting on the top is all it takes to make the cake extra special.

-If you have a small baking icing spatula (image below, right) by all means use it.
-But a smooth blade everyday knife will do the job perfectly.
+If you have a small offset spatula by all means use it.
+But a spatula or smooth-bladed knife will also get the job done.
 No need to go buying gadgets you might not use regularly.

 - Potato: I use Russet, which for me are the regular, everyday ones.
 The original recipe is made with Idaho potatoes, and, according to this article that explains the types of potatoes, they are similar in starch content, which is what makes the difference because it can make the cake more or less fudgier.
 So make it with your favorite and see how it goes.
 It will be amazing with any type of potato, but you might see subtle differences.